bdd/.emacs.d/README.md

         brew install emacs --cocoa --srgb

-If you don't use Homebrew or don't have the compiler chain you can download compiled version *(without the fullscreen patch)* from [Emacs for Mac OS X](http://www.emacsformacosx.com).
+If you don't use Homebrew or don't have the compiler chain you can download a compiled version *(without the fullscreen patch)* from [Emacs for Mac OS X](http://www.emacsformacosx.com).

 ## Installation ##

-Although the majority of third party packages are coming from ELPA or compatible package repositories, at least one critical extension, `use-package` is integrated as a git submodule.
-Before launching Emacs with the new config, bring in all git submodules first.

-    git submodule update --init --recursive

-After you launch Emacs, run `install-my-elpa-pkgs` interactively.
-Which means typing `M-x install-my-elpa-pkgs <RET>`

-All the packages and their dependencies will be downloaded.
+Most of the external packages are coming from ELPA and compatible repositories.
+A few packages, especially the most critical one `use-package` is sourced as a git submodule.
+A post-install script is provided to take care of git submodule initialization (registration and clone) and then install all the specified packages from ELPA repositories.

+    ./post-install.els

+## Staying up-to-date ##

+Occasionally invoke `list-packages` interactively.
-To keep the packages up-to-date, occasionally `list-packages` interactively and type `U` to mark the updated packages for installation and type `x` to execute batch installation.
+Type `U` to mark the updated packages for installation and type `x` to execute batch installation.